Static impurity in a mesoscopic system of SU($N$) fermionic matter-waves

 Fermionic matter-wave currents, without an impurity, in the strongly interacting regime exhibit a reduced periodicity depending on the nature of interactions the particles are subjected to.
-For repulsive interactions results in $N_{p}$ piece-wise parabolic segments per flux quantum~\cite{chetcuti2022persistent} (see~\cite{chetcuti2023probe} for attractive case).
+For repulsive interactions, the phenomenon arises from energy crossings between the ground-state and higher energy excitations characterized by different spin quantum numbers.
+Such a feature leads to an energy landscape consisting of $N_{p}$ piece-wise parabolic segments per flux quantum~\cite{chetcuti2022persistent}. (see~\cite{chetcuti2023probe} for attractive case).
 The reduced periodicity of the current reflects a fractional flux quantum $\phi_{0}/N_{p}$ mediated by energy level crossings at $n\phi_{0}/(2N_{p})$ for odd integer $n$.
-The phenomenon of fractionalization is specific to a mesoscopic system with periodic boundary conditions reflecting a collective state (ring droplet) that results in a stiff particle arrangement due to spin correlations~\cite{chetcuti2022persistent}.
+The phenomenon of fractionalization is specific to a mesoscopic system with periodic boundary conditions reflecting the formation of a collective state, dubbed ring droplet, in which the specific spin correlations give rise to a stiff particle arrangement ~\cite{chetcuti2022persistent}.